 Plywood is the standard materials used within the building of shear walls.

-The development of prefabricated shear panels has made the shear walls to reinforce small shear assemblies falling on both aspects of the opening.
+The development of prefabricated shear panels has made these walls reinforce small shear assemblies falling on both aspects of the opening.

 Using sheet steel and steel-backed sheer panels at the structural location has proven sturdy in seismic resistance.

-The MIDPLY shear walls is an improved wood shear walls developed to redesign joints between sheathing and framing members.
+The MIDPLY shear walls are improved wood shear walls developed to redesign joints between the sheathing and framing members.